-By acting logically in accordance the ideas behind each of the Virtues, Alfred rapidly pushed their levels higher with each passing day in Britannia.
+By acting logically in accordance with the ideas behind each of the Virtues, Alfred rapidly pushed their levels higher with each passing day in Britannia.
 Always answering questions truthfully increased his Honesty, for example, and lying led to the loss of such points.
 He did get caught by a couple of trick questions, such as the one regarding Humility: when someone asked if he was the best at anything or especially proud of something, Alfred replied yes, when the correct response is no-unless they ask if you're the most humble.
 There were also trick questions related to Honesty: the right answer to "Have you never lied?" is no; after figuring this one out, Alfred marveled at its logic, no matter how convoluted.
 For Sacrifice points, he donated blood to Healers, and he passed out gold to beggars for Compassion.
-Alfred also realized that its best not to combat unless near death; otherwise, he'd lose his Valor.
+Alfred also realized that it's best not to combat unless near death; otherwise, he'd lose his Valor.
 He never attacked nonevil creatures, especially when they were fleeing.
 He discovered that possession of the Bell, Book, Candle, and runes boosted his Honor, and that speaking with Hawkwind was crucial to Spiritual growth.
+He combined these trips with visits to Lord British, who elevated party members to the next level when they had earned enough experience points (he also healed the whole group when Alfred asked him about health and answered no to Lord British's subsequent question).